 View change record →The updated privacy statement no longer explicitly discloses a separate Medical Record Privacy Notice that previously described how medical information is used, disclosed, and maintained for telehealth services.
 Users who receive telehealth services coordinated through 23andMe may now lack clear notice of which privacy framework governs their medical records, since the reference to that parallel notice has been removed.
 The organizational scope change from '23andMe Research Institute' to '23andMe' narrows the explicitly named entities responsible for the policy, though operational impact depends on how these entities actually function.

-View change record →EU and UK users should be aware that their highly sensitive genetic data is transferred internationally, and should review what transfer mechanisms (such as Standard Contractual Clauses) 23andMe uses to protect their data during those transfers.
+View full change record →EU and UK users should be aware that their highly sensitive genetic data is transferred internationally, and should review what transfer mechanisms (such as Standard Contractual Clauses) 23andMe uses to protect their data during those transfers.

 How other platforms handle this